 Clinical Team Support

-Strategic and Direct Therapeutic support within the school is led by our Senior Educational Phycologist and is delivered by a core multi-disciplinary team of clinicians made up of, Forensic Psychology and Psychotherapy.
-The team are able to undertake a full range of specialist cognitive and mental wellbeing assessments and, if indicated through the EHCP, offer therapeutic interventions to include:
+Strategic and direct therapeutic support within the school is led by Dr Katie Caddick-Eardley (Clinical Lead and Senior Specialist Educational Psychologist) and is delivered by a multi-disciplinary team of clinicians whom our education staff work closely with.
+The school is supported from a range of disciplines including: Psychotherapy, Psychology, Speech and Language Therapy and Occupational Therapy.
+The team are able to undertake a full range of specialist assessments and, if indicated through the EHCP or clinical plans, offer therapeutic and psychological interventions to individuals and groups of young people.

-The school’s designated team reflects the needs of the children and young people that learn with us, however additional support can also be accessed from other specialists within the wider Clinical Team; to include Occupational Therapy and Speech and Language Therapy.
-This enables us to be responsive to any newly identified, time limited or changing needs of a child or young person throughout their placement with us.
-Offering highly specialised screening, assessment, consultation, reflective practice supervision and bespoke training, the embedded Clinical Team work directly with the education team to develop a shared understanding of the child’s presenting needs and difficulties which may act as barriers to their personal and educational development as well as identify areas of strength which can support them to achieve, enjoy and fulfil their aims and wishes.
-The clinical team support the education team in developing a pupil centred curriculum which proactively promotes the children and young people’s emotional, social and mental health.
+Offering highly specialised screening, assessment, consultation, reflective practice supervision and bespoke training, the embedded clinical team work directly with the education team to develop a shared understanding of the young person’s presenting needs and difficulties which may act as barriers to their personal and educational development as well as identify areas of strength which can support them to achieve, enjoy and fulfil their aims and wishes.
+The clinical team support the education team in developing a pupil centred curriculum which proactively promotes the young people’s emotional, social and mental health.
 We aim to deliver the highest quality provision which maximises each person’s quality of life and personal achievements.
 Our evidence informed models are based on best practice guidance and are governed through the Outcomes First Group Governance Framework.
-As well as classroom based interventions, the clinical team offer direct therapeutic work within the school’s designated therapy suite.
-This offers the children and young people a safe and private protected space within which to engage with their therapist
+As well as classroom-based interventions, the clinical team offer direct therapeutic work within the school’s designated therapy suite.
+This offers the children and young people a safe and private protected space within which to engage with a therapist.